 fixes <SENTRY-SHORT-ID> in the title or description.

 When Sentry sees this, we’ll automatically annotate the matching issue with a reference to the commit or pull request, and, later, when that commit or pull request is part of a release, we’ll mark the issue as resolved.
+The commit must be associated with a release.
+Otherwise, if the commit is squashed, Sentry won’t know when the commit has been released, and the issue may never be marked as a regression.
+With GitHub, we recommend using

 Stack trace linking takes you from a file in your Sentry stack trace to that same file in your source code.
 If you have commit tracking set up in Sentry, we can take you to the exact version (using the commit associated with the event) of the source code when the error occurred.
 Otherwise we'll link you to the current state of the source code (using the default branch).